14 Animals With Opposable Thumbs

 The most amiable of the big apes is most likely the bonobos.
 These animals with opposable thumbs are sometimes connected to the adage “make love, not war” because of their peaceful disposition.

-They are a totally different species from the “pygmy chimpanzees” that were also known by that name in the past.
+They are a different species from the “pygmy chimpanzees” that were also known by that name in the past.

 Despite sharing similarities with chimpanzees, bonobos are tiny primates primarily consuming plants.